 Attorneys who have worked with Dr. Calman whether in small injury cases or complex patent litigation, have praised his outstanding responsiveness, deposition and trial skills.
 Dr. Calman's detailed and thoroughly researched reports frequently result in prompt settlements.
-He has served as an Ophthalmology Expert for the Medical Board of California, Associate Examiner for the American Board of Ophthalmology, and developed national eye care policy with the Medicare Carrier Advisory Committee and the American Academy of Ophthalmology.
-In addition to experience with injury and malpractice cases, he is also familiar with Hatch-Waxman Paragraph IV disputes, inter partes review, biosimilars, and antitrust issues concerning pharmaceuticals.
-He has testified approximately 28 times in deposition or trial, has been qualified as an expert in state and federal courts, and has never been disqualified.
+He has served as an Ophthalmology Expert for the Medical Board of California, and developed national eye care policy with the Medicare Carrier Advisory Committee and the American Academy of Ophthalmology.
+In addition to experience with injury and malpractice cases, he is also familiar with Hatch-Waxman Paragraph IV disputes, inter partes review, biosimilars, and antitrust issues concerning pharmaceuticals and medical devices.
+He has testified approximately 28 times in deposition or trial, has been qualified as an expert in state and federal courts in the United States, as well as the state supreme court (Oberlandesgericht) of Germany, and has never been disqualified.

 References, including AmLaw 100 attorneys and major corporate clients, are available upon request.